Towards Efficient Multimodal Unified Reasoning Model via Model Merging: Method

 where, $\alpha \in (0, 0.2]$ is a base enhancement factor, and $\omega $ is a decay term that modulates the enhancement, defined as $\omega (o^{(i)}, o^{(i+1)}) = \max\left(0, 1 - \frac{L^{(i)} - L_T}{L^{(i+1)} - L_T + \epsilon}\right)$.
 For responses significantly shorter than a threshold $L_T$, we apply the full enhancement of $\alpha$ to strongly incentivize such concise outputs.
 For responses whose lengths are longer than $L_T$, when $L^{(i)}$ approaches $L^{(i+1)}$, it means that the shorter response is only slightly shorter than the longer one.
-At this time, $\omega $ tends 0, thus reducing the enhancement.
-In summary, this design achieves a smooth transition between full and reduced reinforcement, and balance the reward signal and the simplicity of the response.
+At this time, $\omega$ tends to 0, thus reducing the enhancement.
+In summary, this design achieves a smooth transition and balances the reward signal and the simplicity of the response.

 \textbf{Dynamic Advantage Estimation.} We propose a dynamic advantage estimation to normalize the reward by calculating the advantage of each response relative to the ideal length within the group.
 The ideal length of each response group is defined as $L_{\text{opt}} = \max(2L_{\min},\text{median}(L^{(i)}))$.
 By taking the maximum of these two values, $L_{\text{opt}}$ ensures that the optimal length is both practical and representative of the group's characteristics.
 Then, the weight $ w_i$ for each response is computed as: